 The Aeropress coffee maker has become an invaluable companion to coffee drinkers the world over, ever since the rise of the third wave coffee movement.
-But what is it, and why is Aeropress coffee so good?
+But what is it, how do you use an Aeropress and why is Aeropress coffee so good?

 What is an Aeropress?

 The Aeropress’ appeal lies in its simplicity.
-Sure, there is a knack to getting a consistent push when plunging.
-But unlike an espresso machine, you don’t need any special skills, and there's no fancy kettle or pour style needed.
+Sure, there is a knack to getting a consistent push when plunging, but unlike an espresso machine, you don’t need any special skills to use an Aeropress, and there's no fancy kettle or pour style needed.
 All told, the whole process takes around two minutes, in contrast to the much longer brewing times of other methods.